izihawa/summa/docs/core/query-dsl.md

 ```

 ## BooleanQuery
-Allowes to combine multiple queries into a single one.
+Allows to combine multiple queries into a single one.
+Every sub-query has a property named `occur` describing how to do combination

+- `must` tells that all matched documents must match to this sub-query too
+- `must_not` tells that all matched documents must not contain documents matching to this sub-query
+- `should` tells that matched documents may contain documents matching to this sub-query

 ```json
 {
   "boolean": {